iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 > Useless and sketchy.
 Hasn't given me a single alert since I installed it months ago and requires bluetooth on 24/7.
 A waste of battery.
 Uninstalled.<br> :date: __2020-12-26 13:20:46__

 > Can't even upload my positive result because they claim the VDH contacts you to give you a PIN after you test positive.
 They definitely don't.
 I haven't been contacted at all.
 This app is useless, don't waste your time.
 It will give you a false sense of security thinking you haven't come into contact with anyone contagious when you probably have.
 Way to go VDH.
 Not helpful in preventing the spread of Covid at all.<br> :date: __2020-12-18 16:14:29__

-> Ha this is app that can only track your location so who downloads this is a idiot<br> :date: __2020-12-16 03:57:28__

-> My wife tested positive and entered data in her app.
-I got COVID yet the app still said I had not been in contact with with anyone testing positive.
-Look for any comments saying that anyone got a notification from this app.
-It doesn't work;<br> :date: __2020-12-16 00:48:01__

-> Effing Scary.
-Thats what its for FEAR.
-The Only Thing We Have To Fear Is Fear Itself.<br> :date: __2020-12-14 02:23:35__